ablab/rnaquast/README.md

 rnaQUAST is a tool for evaluating RNA-Seq assemblies using reference genome and gene database.
 In addition, rnaQUAST is also capable of estimating gene database coverage by raw reads and _de novo_ quality assessment using third-party software.

-rnaQUAST version 2.2.0 was released under GPLv2 on November 23rd, 2020 and can be downloaded from [http://cab.spbu.ru/software/rnaquast/](http://cab.spbu.ru/software/rnaquast/) or [https://github.com/ablab/rnaquast/releases](https://github.com/ablab/rnaquast/releases).
+rnaQUAST version 2.2.1 was released under GPLv2 on October 14th, 2021 and can be downloaded from [http://cab.spbu.ru/software/rnaquast/](http://cab.spbu.ru/software/rnaquast/) or [https://github.com/ablab/rnaquast/releases](https://github.com/ablab/rnaquast/releases).

 **For impatient people:**